 • Brainstorm and come up with something unique for your book.
 Then do it!

-Create a media blitz
+Create a media blitz.

 Jay Baer did a fantastic job with his book: Youtility: Why Smart Marketing is about Help not Hype.
 Jay, although traditionally published, built a team of people to work on his marketing pre-book launch.
-Full disclosure, I worked on a project with Jay for Youtility, but I learned post launch that Jay had a whole crew.
+Full disclosure, I worked on a project with Jay for Youtility, but I learned post-launch that Jay had a whole crew.
 This was very smart.
-This gave Jay a whole crew of people ready to cheer on his project and want to it be successful.
+This gave Jay a whole crew of people ready to cheer on his project and want it to be successful.

 How you can do this: